fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 this.
 Even on sports-days, they say that 'it's all about taking part'.
 Sure.
 If you give out prices.
 That's what a Competition is.
 Grades in school?
 A competition.
-I'm not sure if it was like this for you, but some give grades based on relative performance (which is a really bad measure in my opinion, but that's another topic).
+I'm not sure if it was like this for you, but some give grades based on relative performance (which is an awful measure in my opinion, but that's another topic).
 Utterly competitive.
 Getting a Spouse?
 Competition with just about _everyone_ else.
 A Job?
 Competition with the others wanting the same Job.
 Is there just about anything _not_ a competition?

 Well, a few things, but most are.
 Back to topic.
 Our Life is filled to the brim with competitions, but do we see them as competition?
 Rarely.
 So what happens when you start seeing it as competition?
-That's only the beginning.
-Because you still need to compete.
+That's only the beginning, because you still need to compete.
 There's so much to compete for, you can't do all of it once.
 If you want to compete (you certainly did unconsciously), you need to improve.

 Why is there competition?
 There are too many reasons, some of them being 'because it works' and 'because it's fun'.
 (Might become a future post)

 ## Seeing Life as a Game